EzFill Holdings & SaverOne Lau - GuruFocus.com

 EzFill has installed SaverOne System in a pilot program on selected fuel delivery trucks to prevent driver distraction caused by cell phones to potentially reduce the risk of accidents

-MIAMI, FL, and PETAH TIKVAH, Israel, March 29, 2023 /PRNewswire/ -- EzFill Holdings, Inc. ("EzFill" or the "Company") (NASDAQ: EZFL), a pioneer and emerging leader in the mobile fuel industry, announced a new pilot program with SaverOne 2014 Ltd. ("SaverOne") (NASDAQ: SVRE) (TASE: SVRE), an Israel-based leading technology company engaged in transportation safety systems.
-SaverOne has an innovative technology which prevents driver distraction caused by cell phones, by preventing a driver's access to various apps on the device while allowing other passengers to use their devices normally.
+MIAMI, FL, and Petah Tikvah, Israel, March 29, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. (“EzFill” or the “Company”) ( EZFL), a pioneer and emerging leader in the mobile fuel industry, announced a new pilot program with SaverOne 2014 Ltd. (“SaverOne”) ( SVRE), an Israel-based leading technology company engaged in transportation safety systems.
+SaverOne has an innovative technology which prevents driver distraction caused by cell phones, by preventing a driver’s access to various apps on the device while allowing other passengers to use their devices normally.

 In its first pilot trial in the United States, SaverOne has provided its technology and service to EzFill, equipping a number of EzFill’s mobile fueling trucks with the SaverOne technology.
 The goal of the trial is to reduce distractions from cell phone use by EzFill drivers, ultimately aiming to reduce the chances of a costly fuel truck accident.